littlebizzy/slickstack/docs/ubuntu.md

 /var/www/auth/authorized_keys
 ```

-Direct changes to managed files may be overwritten the next time the related installer or the complete `ss-install` workflow runs.
+Direct changes to these files may be overwritten the next time the related installer or the complete `ss-install` workflow runs.

-Use `ss-config`, the reserved custom cron files, or another documented customization point instead of editing generated system files directly.
+Use `ss-config`, the reserved custom cron files, or another documented customization point instead of editing managed system files directly.

 ## Server users